symfony-si/magento1-sl-si/README.md

 Latest package for download is available on [GitHub][latest-release].

-From the Magento administration back end visit *System->Magento Connect->Magento Connect Manager* and use the *Direct package file upload* forum to upload the downloaded tgz package.
+From the Magento administration back end visit *System->Magento Connect->Magento Connect Manager* and use the *Direct package file upload* form to upload the downloaded tgz package.

 ![Direct file upload](https://raw.githubusercontent.com/symfony-si/magento1-sl-si/master/img/magentoconnect.png)